RoadNotes: Mitsubishi Eclipse Cross facelift (Japanese-market)

 In summary, does it fulfill that two-car option with only one set of wheels?
 I am pleasantly surprised by how the Eclipse Cross has delivered in terms of fun and frills, in equal measure chill and done (with bashing the car).
 Price no object, I would lean on yes, even though it sacrifices a huge amount of fun achieved only in a more analog car.

-Its rated more towards being new no-fuss motoring, a safe option that does combine some sportiness in its driving, but doesn’t come close to actual sports cars – its a compromise for the family man who wants some humble fun occasionally – which the simulated gear select can fulfill.
-The engine is efficient enough as a non-hybrid model with fair interior quality and ergonomics that won’t prove offensive.
+Its rated more towards being new no-fuss motoring, a safe option that combines some sportiness in driving, but not close to actual sports cars.
+Its a compromise for the family man who wants some humble fun occasionally – which the simulated gear select and capable chassis can fulfill.
+The engine is efficient enough as a non-hybrid with fair interior quality and ergonomics that won’t prove offensive.

-The facelifted Mitsubishi Eclipse Cross seem to be asking a huge sum of ¥3,000,000 and up.
-Its around the expected pricing for a new car, but in the global market can be undercut by Chinese offerings or other Japanese makes.
+The facelifted Mitsubishi Eclipse Cross does seem to be asking a huge sum of ¥3,000,000 and up.
+Its around the expected pricing for a new car, but can be undercut by Chinese offerings or other Japanese makes.
 It is a good car, but the appeal from both monetary and desirability is mixed.
+Comfort sits higher for the Eclipse Cross, and for enthusiasts, it never will be a true Eclipse successor – even with a RALLIART edition if it will ever exist.
+Still, I consider myself impressed.

 Specs for this Mitsubishi Eclipse Cross Facelift: